drduh/YubiKey-Guide/README.md

 ## Change PIN

 The default PIN is `123456` and default Admin PIN (PUK) is `12345678`.
 CCID-mode PINs can be up to 127 ASCII characters.
+They have to be at least 6 (PIN) or 8 (PUK) ASCII characters.

 The Admin PIN is required for some card operations and to unblock a PIN that has been entered incorrectly more than three times.
 See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for details.